Rigorous % v/v dilution for ethanol and isopropanol. Ethanol uses the OIML R22

 Wagenbreth-Blanke polynomial (−20 °C to +40 °C).
 Isopropanol uses a 45-term bivariate

-polynomial ρ(p, t) fitted by least squares to Perry's 6th Ed. tables, valid 15–40 °C.
+polynomial ρ(p, t) fitted by least squares to International Critical Tables Vol. 3 (1928),

-Volume contraction is implicitly handled via mixture densities throughout.
+valid 15–40 °C. Volume contraction is implicitly handled via mixture densities throughout.

 IPA polynomial range: 15–40 °C only.
 This calculator replaces the Perry